Donating is simple, fast and totally secure. Your details are safe with us and we will never sell them

 Studies have shown that for some patients certain foods and drinks can ‘trigger’ symptoms such as abdominal pain, diarrhoea and flushing.
 The types of foods/drinks that cause this reaction are individual in nature and the most reliable method of identifying possible “trigger foods” is with a food and symptom diary.
 The diary is completed by the patient over a 2-week period including food intake, medications and then the symptoms experienced afterwards.

-It is essential that a dietitian is involved in this discussion to ensure that vital food groups are not removed from the diet to prevent any nutrient deficiencies.
+A dietitian can help you to ensure that vital food groups are not removed from the diet to prevent any nutrient deficiencies.

 Possible common triggers: